-(EnviroNews DC News Bureau) — Washington D.C. — On September 12, 2019, the Trump Administration announced its plan to open up Alaska’s pristine Arctic National Wildlife Refuge (ANWR) to oil drilling for the very first time.
+(EnviroNews DC News Bureau) — Washington D.C. — On September 12, 2019, the Trump Administration announced its plan to open up Alaska’s pristine Arctic National Wildlife Refuge (ANWR) to commercial oil drilling for the very first time.
 The victory for the oil industry came in a Department of the Interior (DOI) press release outlining the “Final Environmental Impact Statement (EIS) for the Coastal Plain Oil and Gas Leasing Program.”

 The impetus for the EIS was a provision Senator Lisa Murkowski (R-AK) added to the 2017 Tax Cuts and Jobs Act, which required the DOI to hold two leasing sales by 2025 on the 1.5 million acres encompassing the refuge’s coastal plain.
 Democrats had been able to successfully protect the ANWR from Republican attacks — until Trump’s tax bill.

 “Arctic Refuge drilling passed, not because of popular sentiment or because of any urgent need for its speculative oil, but because it was jammed into a larger tax bill, skirting a full, fair and open debate,” Adam Kolton, Executive Director of the Alaska Wilderness League, said in a statement published by the Natural Resources Defense Council (NRDC).

 The Trump Administration considered three proposals and chose the plan the DOI considered most extreme: open the entire coastal plain to oil exploration and development.
 The Administration saw fit to make more than five percent of the refuge — 1.56 million of 19 million acres — available for fossil fuel exploration.